ConnerH6/Connerh6.github.io/_posts/2020-06-09-Current-Studies.markdown

 date:   2020-06-9 21:03:36 +0530
 categories: HTB OSCP CySEC Blog
 ---
+6/16/2020 - Worked on a Windows hackthebox machine today.
+A pretty informative box, involved the same c# decompilation in order to extract the method to decrypt an encrypted password.
+In this case the user password was inside of a sqlite db file, and the method that encrypted it used two static keys along with aes after taking the cleartext to Base64.
+This would have been secure had the encryption be dynamic rather than being able to find both static keys within the decompiled program.
+After using that given password I was able to get a shell with winrm.
+After some enumeration I was able to query AD to get information on a deleted admin account mentioned, after decoding that I was able to get root.
+Pretty interesting machine, learned a good amount about navigating and extracting nuggets of information from an anonymous RPC session.

 6/9/2020 - Hopefully I will keep this updated to the best of my abilities.
 This will be my first entry, I plan on going into my findings online and what I am currently interested in and where I am spending my time.